 This section evaluates answers the candidate gave concerning his or her work-related history.
 Studies often show that a candidate's past behavior often indicates his or her future behavior.
 Potential caution areas (if any) are specified in each detail section.

-Detail

-Interview Guide

 History Survey -Performance

-Score: 94

 Evaluates elements of the candidate's past work and education history to identify indications of high or low performance potential.
-Interpretation:

-The candidate's score indicates past behaviors that contribute to high job performance.
-Exhibits past behaviors and achievements that are likely to enhance job performance.
-The following potential performance risk areas were identified: - Below average productivity history - Below average performance reviews Further probing is recommended for each of these items.
+The candidate's score indicates past behaviors that contribute to above average job performance.

+Exhibits past behaviors and achievements that are likely to result in above average job performance.

+The following potential performance risk areas were identified:

+- Below average productivity history

+- Below average performance reviews

+Further probing is recommended for each of these items.

 How does your work compare with your peers?
 Do you produce more or less?
 How do you know?